cszach/t/README.md

 A software graphics library written in C++, originally for the terminal.

+For example, rendering the original Utah teapot (triangulated at 3488 tris) in 125 FPS:

 ![A GIF of a rotating teapot in the terminal](img/teapot.gif)

-_Rendering the original Utah teapot (triangulated at 3488 tris) in 125 FPS._

 ## 💻 Example